-Under the direction of Colbert, the Owls have enjoyed unprecedented success.
+Under the direction of Colbert, a two-time LEC coach of the year, the Owls have enjoyed unprecedented success.
 During his tenure, Keene State has not only made 10 post-season appearances, and claimed four conference regular season titles, but captured a first-ever LEC championship and trip to the NCAA Elite-Eight in 2004 and advanced to the Sweet-16 in 2007.
 During this time, KSC has posted a 256-133 overall record and an impressive 130-66 mark in the LEC.
-In addition, the program has produced two All-Americans and three LEC Players of the Year, 22 All-LEC players, and ten 1,000-point scorers.
-Last season, Ryan Martin led Division III in free throw percentage (91.8%) fro the second year in a row.
+In addition, the program has produced two All-Americans and three LEC Players of the Year, two LEC Rookies of the Year, 27 All-LEC players, and 12 1,000-point scorers, including three who reached the milestone last season.

 That Keene State has become a top program under Colbert should come as no surprise.
 The Warwick, R.I., native coached at every level of college competition, including a two-year stint (1995-97) as an Owls' assistant coach and recruiting coordinator, prior to taking over as Keene State's 11th head coach in 1999.
 Already working as a high school coach as an undergraduate, Colbert was hired as an assistant coach at Bard College (Annandale, N.Y.) after he graduated from Marist College in 1992.
 He served for two years as the head men's coach at Dutchess Community College (Poughkeepsie, N.Y.), before coming to Keene State in the fall of 1995.